falkosik/polishnipvalidation/README.md

 # Usage
 You have 1 new Validator rule:

-- `pesel`  - Checks if number is valid NIP number
+- `nip`  - Checks if number is valid NIP number

 # Code Authors